alexanderism55/batman-coolest-superhero/planning/user-persona.md

 <!-- some introduction -->

-The project objective : is to explain to users why `Batman` is the best superhero.
+The project objective : is to explain to user why `Batman` is the best superhero.

 ---